-Trees are a significant cause of roof damage for homeowners across the country, including here in St. Louis Park.
+Trees are a significant cause of roof damage for homeowners across the country, including here in Minneapolis.
 While trees add beauty to any property, they need to be well-maintained to avoid roofing complications.
 Problems as small as accumulated leaves or broken twigs can cause serious damage to your roof if left alone for too long.

-This article will explore the main types of roof damage that impact homes in St. Louis Park.
+This article will explore the main types of roof damage that impact homes in Minneapolis.
 If tree damage ever impacts your roofing system, be sure to reach out to your roof repair specialists for prompt repairs.

 Types of Tree Damage to Roofing